No. 11 Texas Tech wins 7th in row to stay atop Big 12

 JD Miller had 18 points to lead TCU, while Alex Robinson had 17 and Kouat Noi 15.

-Culver, the reigning Big 12 player of the week, assisted on three consecutive baskets before his steal that led to the final field goal in an 11-0 run for the Red Raiders midway through the first half.
-That started the longer 25-4 spurt that pushed them ahead by 23.
+Culver, the reigning Big 12 player of the week, had the three consecutive assists and two steals midway through the first half when the Red Raiders scored 11 in a row to start the 25-4 spurt that put them ahead by 23.

 After assisting on a 3-pointer by Corprew, Culver passed across the court to Brandone Francis for a long jumper.
 Culver than had a steal and shared a couple of passes before Francis scored on a breakaway layup.
 Another steal by Culver led to another layup by Francis that made it 22-9.

+“I think you guys saw that we play the game about as well as you can play it for spurts, then we just have some spurts that make no sense,” Beard said.

-TCU was within 43-35 when Robinson drove for a reverse layup, capping that 10-0 run to start the second half.
+TCU was within 43-35 when Robinson drove for a reverse layup to cap the 10-0 run to start the second half.
+The Red Raiders had three turnovers in a 75-second span during that stretch.

 BIG PICTURE